-The Yangibana Rare Earth Project, integrating nine mining licences (MLs), is located in Wanna Station, approximately 270km east-northeast of Carnarvon, in the Gascoyne region of Western Australia.
+The Yangibana Rare Earths Project, integrating nine mining licences (MLs), is located in Wanna Station, approximately 270km east-northeast of Carnarvon, in the Gascoyne region of Western Australia.

-Six of the MLs, covering an area of 16.6km², are 100% owned by Hastings Technology Metals, while the remaining three MLs, covering an area of 31.2km², are held by the joint venture of Hastings (70%) and Rare Earth Minerals (REM-30%).
+Covering an area of 16.6km², six of the MLs are 100% owned by Hastings Technology Metals, while the remaining three MLs cover an area of 31.2km² and are held by the joint venture of Hastings (70%) and Rare Earth Minerals (REM-30%).

 The project area primarily consists of granites of the Durlacher Supersuite, with rafts of older sedimentary rocks found within these intrusives.
 The monazite mineralisation at the site is primarily hosted in narrow and outcropping ironstone dykes.

-Reserves at the Western Australian rare earth project
+Reserves at the Western Australian rare earths project

-Mining and processing for Hastings Technology Metals' rare earth project
+Mining and processing for Hastings Technology Metals’ rare earths project

 The mining method envisaged for the project is the open-pit mining method integrating standard drill and blast, and truck and shovel operations, performed by a mining contractor.